 A standard search for a site can return too many results for someone to want to go through.
-However, it’s possible to quickly build out a search interface for your Watson Discovery instance using out-of-the-box UI components that query and manipulate the enriched data to return more relevant search results.
+However, it’s possible to quickly build out a search interface for your IBM Watson Discovery instance using out-of-the-box UI components that query and manipulate the enriched data to return more relevant search results.
 This code pattern uses publicly available reviews on Airbnb listings to demonstrate how to use individual UI components to visualize insights.
-You can then easily switch out the dataset to adapt it to your own use cases.
+You can then easily switch out the data set to adapt it to your own use cases.

 By querying and manipulating enriched data, you can build a more insightful search interface.
 This code pattern provides a Node.js app built on the Watson Discovery Service that does just that.
-The pattern demonstrates how you can use individual out-of-the-box UI components to extract and visualize the enriched data provided by the Watson Discovery analytics engine.
+The pattern demonstrates how you can use individual out-of-the-box UI components to extract and visualize the enriched data provided by the Discovery analytics engine.

 The main benefit of using the Watson Discovery Service is its powerful analytics engine that provides cognitive enrichments and insights into your data.
 The app in this code pattern provides examples of how to showcase these enrichments through the use of filters, lists, and graphs.
 The key enrichments are: